LJPZebra/OLU/1P_Multicolor_System.md

 To configure the detection path you use the standard ports and configuration of the Scientifica scope.

 * Use a detection objective that is best adapted to your application.
 If you want to install the fast z-scan mode then install the objective with an [objective scanning piezo system](https://www.pifrance.fr/fr/produits/platines-de-nanopositionnement-a-structure-deformable/support-objectif-pifoc-et-scanners-pinano-pour-la-microscopie/p-725-pifoc-objective-scanner-with-long-travel-range-200375/).
+Slow
 <!--- We used an [Olympus 20x objective](https://www.thorlabs.com/catalogpages/Obsolete/2019/N60XW-PF.pdf) in combination with a lens of 150mm focal length as [tube lens](https://www.thorlabs.com/thorproduct.cfm?partnumber=AC254-150-A) to reduce the magnification to 16x for the imaging system. --->
 * Install the filters into the filter wheel
      * a [notch filter to block the 488nm laser line](https://www.thorlabs.com/thorproduct.cfm?partnumber=NF488-15)